Fantacism Abstract Art

 Rooted in the realm of ancient philosophy, science, and psychology, contemporary Asian abstract art combines both Western and traditional techniques to explore the universe and the inner self.
 We will focus on one such recent development in Asian art, which we term Fantacism due to its abstract, non-duplicable, illusive qualities.
 It features unique effects, inspired by modern Western art and yet created on rice paper.
 By incorporating elements of both cultures, Fantacism art amplifies the inner sameness across all nations.

----Alex Wang & P. C. Wang, 2018
+---Alex Wang & Penny C. Wang, 2018

----Alex Wang & P. C. Wang, 2018
+---Alex Wang & Penny C. Wang, 2018

-Presented at the CLTAC Conference at Stanford University
+Presented at the 2018 CLTAC Conference at Stanford University

 From the East to the West

-As for the painting on the left, it was created using the same art tools and rice paper.
-However, it stands out from traditional Asian paintings because of its distinct style and techniques.
-What makes this piece so different from traditional Asian paintings? |
+Following this, we received invitations from other schools and universities, where we continued to engage with students and teachers—until our schedule was fully booked and we could no longer accommodate additional events.
+As for the painting on the left, it was created using the same traditional tools and rice paper.
+However, it stands apart from conventional Asian paintings through its distinctive style and techniques.
+What, then, makes this piece so different from traditional Asian art? |

 Innovation